12+ years writing about insurance and personal finance

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

-Most North Carolinians pay less for car insurance than the national overall average of $139 per month.
+Most North Carolinians pay less for car insurance than the national overall average of $157 per month.
 Charlotte drivers, however, aren’t so fortunate.
-The overall cost of car insurance in Charlotte is about 25% higher than the state average, and 2% more than the national average.
+The overall cost of car insurance in Charlotte is higher than both the state and national averages.

 Charlotte is North Carolina’s biggest city by population, having grown by more than 23,000 new residents since 2020, according to U.S. Census Bureau data.
 Its population size and rapid commercial and residential growth likely contribute to higher car insurance rates in the Queen City.

-But Charlotte drivers can still find affordable car insurance, especially if they have clean driving records and good credit.
+But Charlotte drivers can still find affordable car insurance, especially if they have clean driving records, good credit, and compare car insurance rates regularly.
 Here’s what you need to know to navigate the Charlotte car insurance market.

 Quick Facts